aces/Loris/modules/electrophysiology_browser/README.md

 inserted into LORIS from a BIDS-format collection.
 Derived or processed electrophysiology datasets can also be accessed via this module.

-Visualization of channel signal data and electrode positions for each electrophysiology dataset.
-(These are in development and will be added in future.)

 ## Permissions

 The Electrophysiology Browser uses the following permissions.
 Any of them is